For millions of years, birds have been evolving to make the perfect eggshell. But how are eggshells so strong?

 “Thanks to a new focused-ion beam sectioning system recently obtained by McGill’s Facility for Electron Microscopy Research, we were able to accurately and thinly cut the sample and image the interior of the shell.”

 It turns out eggshells are made of both inorganic and organic matter.
 They contain calcium-containing minerals and abundant proteins.
-The amazing strength of eggshells comes from a nanostructured mineral associated with osteopontin, an eggshell protein also found in composite biological materials such as our bones.
+The amazing strength of eggs comes from a nanostructured mineral associated with osteopontin, a protein also found in composite biological materials such as our bones.

 Inside incredible eggshells